Italy Climate

 Looking ahead

-The evolving El Niño phase suggests a heightened risk of hotter, drier summers for Italy in the coming months.
+Seasonal forecasts suggest that the evolving El Niño phase will likely contribute to a hotter and drier summer for Italy and across southern Europe in the coming months.

 Generated by Gemini from climate data and web sources